huggingface/transformers/CONTRIBUTING.md

 ### Develop on Windows

-On Windows, you need to configure git to transform Windows `CRLF` line endings to Linux `LF` line endings:
+On Windows (unless you're working in [Windows Subsytem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) or WSL), you need to configure git to transform Windows `CRLF` line endings to Linux `LF` line endings:

 ```bash
 `git config core.autocrlf input`